bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 // ...
 ```

+> Note: We've added the [ip package](https://www.npmjs.com/package/ip) to our package list using the previous command.
+It contains IP address utilities for node.js
+>
+> ```bash
+> $ npm install ip
+> ```

 If we access the dynamic HTTP server, we can notice that round-robin load balancing still works :fire:

 ![](doc/load-balancing-dynamic.gif)

 > Note: We don't know why the IP addresses changed to 192.168.x.y

 ## Additional 3 - Dynamic cluster management

-By using Traefik, dynamic cluster management is also a built-in feature.
-Basically Traefik needs to listen to Docker events in order to create a link between the containers and the reverse proxy.
-This link is created by adding the following lines in the configuration of the reverse proxy in our `docker-compose.yml` file :
+Dynamic cluster management is also a built-in feature in Traefik.
+For it to work, we need to let Traefik listen to the Docker socket.
+All we need to map the docker socket of our machine with the reverse proxy container.
+We can to this by using a volume.
+We've already configured it while [setting up the reverse proxy](#setup-3) , but here's what it looks like:

 ```yml
 # docker-compose.yml